RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 actual research that is being carried out.
 Nevertheless, it is not yet common to share this important aspect of the research process with others.
 This might be due to the fear of sharing something that you think is not in the best shape, technical barriers, time limitations or other concerns.
 That is why the RSE team, in collaboration with the Data Analytics Service
-(DAS) and the Library team, has created this FAIR<sup>2</sup> training program.
+(DAS) and the Library team, has created this FAIR<sup>2</sup> training programme.
 The aim is to provide the research community with the knowledge and tools they need to create better software and the confidence to share it with others.

 Finally, it is worth mentioning that the University of Sheffield is endorsing the Open Research initiative, as can be